Who We Are

 In addition to authoring nearly 100 chapters, papers and reviews, he has co-edited or authored over thirty volumes devoted to illness prevention and promotion of health for the treatment of children, adolescents, and families.

-in 2008, Barret joined the Junior League of Hartford and has connections and affiliations with other area agencies including the Aurora Foundation and the Glastonbury Newcomers’ and Neighbors’ Club.
-On a broader scale, Barret is an active member of Sociologists for Women in Society and presently serves as an elected member of its Membership Committee.
-Barret completed her Ph.D. in sociology from the University of Connecticut in 2014 and is presently a Visiting Assistant Professor at the University of Connecticut.
+In 2008, as a newcomer to Connecticut, Barret joined the Junior League of Hartford and has connections and affiliations with other area organizations including Leadership Greater Hartford.
+Barret’s full time job is as the Executive Officer of Sociologists for Women in Society.
+Barret completed her Ph.D. in sociology from the University of Connecticut in 2014 and served as a Visiting Assistant Professor at the University of Connecticut from 2014-2017.
 Her areas of research include gender, gender and leadership in higher education, and human rights.

 Barret’s thoughts on putting together the curriculum: